 Employee experience is the sum of everything an employee experiences throughout his or her connection to the organization — every employee interaction, from the first contact as a potential recruit to the last interaction after the end of employment.

 The purpose of employee experience is for companies and their employees to work together to improve individual, team and company performance, providing the employees with a high quality physical, cultural and technological environment.

-While almost 80% of executives rated employee experience as very important, only 22% feel that their companies are building excellent employee experience.
-According to Deloitte, there are different challenges that influence employee experience including:
+While almost 80% of executives rated employee experience as very important, only 22% feel that their companies are building excellent employee experience into their business goals.
+According to Deloitte, there are different challenges that influence employee experience, including:

-In today’s digitalized society which is becoming increasingly transparent, and the rising demand for talent with fast-changing skills, employee experience can help companies to differentiate and retain talent.
+In today’s digitalized society which is becoming increasingly transparent, and the rising demand for talent with fast-changing skills, prioritizing employee experience gives companies a competitive advantage to differentiate themselves and retain talent long term.

-There are various factors that can positively influence the experience of your employees;
+There are many factors that, working together, will positively influence the experience of your employees.